Good Savings, Good Education, and Supporting Good Causes.

 Pool Lighting

-• Spa Lighting
+Spa Lighting

-• We’re packing this series full of information and it still only touches the outer aspects that Lumen Masters like us consider while doing a lighting retrofit.
+We’re packing this series full of information and it still only touches the outer aspects that Lumen Masters like us consider while doing a lighting retrofit.
 So be sure to give this post an extra read-through if something is not making sense.
 Better yet, visit our website at www.goodbulb.com or give us a call at 701-205-4953 to speak with a Lumen Master.

-Restaurant lighting
+Restaurant Lighting

 If you own one of the chain, resort, boutique, bed and breakfast, casino, gastro, or Inn hotels around the country and have a restaurant or dining area attached to the property then the lighting concepts will vary but the ambiance and lighting should reflect the experience and location of your property.
 The same concept will apply to conference/convention center hotels and your motels that accommodate travelers as a place to stop during long trips.
-The diversity in culture, climate, and activities are just a few of the things that make traveling across the USA amazing.
-From Northern Minnesota to Maine, to Marco Island, and west towards Texas, Arizona, and Salt Lake City the properties will be unique.
+The diversity in culture, climate, and activities are just a few of the things that make traveling across America amazing.
+From Northern Minnesota to Maine, to Marco Island, and west towards Texas, Arizona, and Salt Lake City, the properties will be unique.
 The one thing they all have in common is that they have light bulbs and light bulbs burn out and they need to be replaced.

-It’s no secret that the bad bulbs and major brands in lighting are manufacturing all, yes all light bulbs to burn out much faster than they should.
-Planned obsolescence is when brands manufacture their goods so they require replacing.
+It’s no secret that the bad bulbs and major brands in lighting are manufacturing light bulbs to burn out much faster than they should.
+Planned obsolescence is when brands manufacture their goods, so they require replacing.
 It’s much harder for them to figure out how to make an LED last 10,000 hours compared to one that lasts 100,000 hours.
 Did you know that Phillips, GE, and Sylvania once had an agreement where if they manufactured incandescent bulbs that lasted longer than 3000 hours they could find each other.
 Stop buying bad bulbs and most lighting problems in your properties would be fixed.

 We can’t say this enough – dimmable lighting is your friend!
 Modern lighting solutions along with compatible switches can greatly reduce your lighting costs.
 These solutions can make achieving the right light much easier than in previous years, allowing for customization that can delight your guests and your business.
 If you’re considering a new lighting project or undergoing a retrofit then not taking advantage of these options today can mean you’ll be paying for them later.
 This is the lighting trend that we’ve noticed gradually happening over the years and not following trends can mean your hotel will receive fewer bookings with each passing quarter.
 Do the smart thing, stay current with lighting trends, and give your hotel the resources it needs to be successful.